found a new home!

 for one too.
 Find a pet to adopt.

-I am already neutered, housetrained, purebred, a special needs pet, up to date with shots, not good with kids, and good with cats.
+I am housetrained, purebred, up to date with shots, good with dogs, and good with cats.